NittoNeko/Rally-the-Brave/Documentation/technical_highlights.md

 	*	what kind of game objects we need.
 	*	what kind of properties game objects may have.
 	*	what kind of behaviours game objects may have.
-	*	what kind of functionalities are required to make the game objects interactive.
+	*	what kind of services are required to make the game objects interactive.
 2. According to Step 1, map those concepts to C#:
-	*	create Templates based on properties/behaviours of game objects.
+	*	create Templates for those game objects.
-	*	For each game object, we map its properties/behaviours/functionalities to several Components.
+	*	For each game object, we map its properties/behaviours/services to several Components.
-	*	Create Tasks to realize these properties/behaviours.
+	*	Create Tasks to realize these properties/behaviours/services.
 	*	we put Components together to create Entities.
-	*	See <a href="#mapping">details</a>
 3. Refactor and Extension.
 See <a href="#refactor_extension">details</a>.

 ## Template

-Templates refer to shared data structures with unique instances/assets that are predefined outside runtime and read-only during life-time, and represent the properties/behaviours of Entitiies.
-In order to compose different Entities with the same Templates, The existance or absence of certain properties/behaviours must be designed and processed carefully.
-See <a href="#template_pattern">details</a>.
+Templates are predefined blueprints that describe all kinds of aspects of an Entity.
+Most of time they represent partial properties/behaviour/services of Entitiies, and rest of the time they represent the whole Entity directly.

+Tempaltes are typically assets like:
+1. Prefabs that can be instantiated as objects directly.
+2. Scriptable Objects that generally contain read-only and shared data of Entities.
+3. Serializable C# classes that serve as parts of Scriptable Object.
+4. External data assets such as database.

 ## Entity

-An Entity is a conceptual identity of a game object that helps designers to build the game world.
+An Entity is a conceptual identity of a game object that helps designers to build the game world, and it is the high level element that players can see and interact with.
-Game worlds are composed of Entities; Entities are composed of Components.
-All of these are achieved through composition and delegation.
+However, Entities techinically do nothing but delegate jobs down to its Components.
 See <a href="#composition">details</a>.

+Entities are classified into two types:
+1. GameObject Entities that are composed of MonoBehvaiour Components.
+	Such Entities are chosen when an object should be actually placed in game world, be visible to users and interact physically with others.
+	We usually let Transform represent GameObject Entities, and use GetComponent<> to retrieve the services we are interested in.
+2. C# Entities that are composed of C# Components.
+	Such Entities are chosen when an Entity does not benefit from GameObjects.
+	We usually let Interface represent C# Entities.

 ## Components

-A Component is a module that handles functionalities of an Entity and groups relevant properties/behaviours together.
+A Component is a module that handles services of an Entity and groups relevant properties/behaviours together.
-Since a functionality represents a kind of interaction, a Component is also called interaction handler.
+Since a service represents a kind of interaction, a Component is also called interaction handler.
-So in order to make a Component meaningful, it must have at least one functionality in hands, otherwise it can be replaced by one or more Tasks.
+So in order to make a Component meaningful, it must have at least one service in hands, otherwise it can be replaced by one or more Tasks.
+Components can be either encapsulated by Inheritance and/or Interfaces.
+See <a href="encapsulation">details</a>.

 In TECT Components are very helpful to:
 *	represent different concerns of an Entity
-*	group related Templates and Tasks together.
+*	group related properties/behaviours/services together.
 *	reduce the weight of a Entity and other Components.
-*	delegate jobs to smaller pieces.
 *	modularize Entitiies properly.

-## Task

-Tasks are concrete implementations of properties/behaviours, and they must be contained within other contexts like Entities or Components.
-This means Tasks should always be bound to certain contexts, and are only visible to those contexts(parents).
-See <a href="#dynamic_behaviour">details</a>.

-<a id="mapping"></a>
-## Mapping from TECT to C\#

-To realize all these TECT conceptions, we must map them to C# conceptions:
-*	In a composition relationship, parents refer to bigger pieces that contain other pieces, and children refer to smaller pieces that are contained within other pieces.
-	Children might be parents as well.
-*	In a delegatation relationship, parents refer to the higher levels that delegate jobs downward, and children refer to the lower levels that receive the jobs.
-	Children might be parents as well.
-*	Functionalities are any methods visible to the public.
-	They should be always grouped by Interfaces.
-	*	However, Interfaces for Strategy Pattern are NOT counted as functionalities.
-		Because they are only visible to their parents.
-*	Tempaltes are represented by:
-	1. Prefabs.
-	2. Scriptable Objects and their assets/instances.
-	3. Serializable C# classes that serve as parts of Scriptable Object.
-	4. External data containers like database.
-*	Entities are represented by:
-	1. GameObject Entities that are composed of MonoBehvaiour Components.
-		Such Entities are chosen when an object should be actually placed in game world, be visible to users and interact physically with others.
-		We usually use Transform to represent a GameObject Entity, and use GetComponent<Interface> to retrieve the functionalities we are interested in.
-	2. C# Entities that are composed of C# Components.
-		Such Entities are chosen when an Entity does not benefit from GameObjects.
-		We usually use a single Interface that may be composed of other Interfaces to represent a C# Entity, so we could know all the functionalitites by looking at its Interface composition.
-See <a href="#interface_segregation">details</a>.
-*	Components are represented by:
+There are two types of Components:
 1. MonoBehaviour Components that derive from MonoBehaviours that allow them to directly interact with game worlds(Unity Engine).
-		They should be always encapsulated by Unity Engine methods or Interfaces.
 2. C# Components that derive from System.Object.
 	Such Components are usually contained within MonoBehaviour Components, through which they are allowed to interact with game worlds indirctly.

-		They should always encapsulalted by Intefaces.
-*	Components are either encapsulated by Interfaces or MonoBehaviours.
-See <a href="#composition">details</a>.
+## Task

+Tasks are concrete implementations of properties/behaviours/services.
+They should always be bound to certain contexts, and are only visible to those contexts(parents).

-*	Tasks are represented by method groups, Strategies, Delegates and so on, and they should be only visible to their parents.
+Tasks are actually just code pieces like method groups, Strategies, Delegates and so on.
 (See <a href="#dynamic_task">details</a>.)

 ## Cautions about GameObject/MonoBehaviour/ScriptableObject?